 [00:23:30] Aneta: Right.

 [00:23:31] Sondra: And that's so beautiful.
-And sometimes it's more about doing less and programming some of the old things that no longer serve.
+And sometimes it's more about doing less and unprogramming some of the old things that no longer serve.

 [00:23:53] Sondra: Oh, well, when my son was born, I decided I was going to start practicing yoga.
-And I don't know if this is so long ago when I dated myself here if you've heard of the show called Breathe, it was on the oxygen channel.
+And I don't know if this is so long ago when the date myself here if you've heard of the show called breathe, it was on the oxygen channel.
 And I just started doing Asana.
 That's where I began.
 So that's where I began.

 [00:25:32] Aneta: Yeah.
 It's beautiful.
 So if folks want to buy the book, where can they find it?